Question

 Answer

-Important: You may need to wait up to 48 hours for your check marks to turn green.
-Your email admin configured these records outside Zendesk, and they can take time to update in your account.
+Important: Wait up to 48 hours for the check marks in the email settings to turn green.
+The email admin configures these records outside Zendesk, and they take time to update in the account.

 Only an admin can verify a successful DNS setup with these options: